thesoorae/goodchat/README.md

 **Day 1 & 2:** Install, set up Go, basic concurrent reading and writing functions implemented (with TCP connection?)
 Gorilla WebSockets, connection between goroutines
 - Two goroutines can be connected on one channel
 - Chat function sends a greeting to each connection
+- Fully understand basic Go and Websockets functionality

 **Day 3:** Concurrent reading and writing functions implemented
 - Chat function copies data from one connection to the other through creation of another goroutine
 - Error logging
 - Closing connection and cleanup
 - JSON files for data rendering
+- Fully understand goroutines and concurrency as executed by Go

 **Day 4:** Front end rendering with HTML and JavaScript
 - Completion of JS/React files to handle input and output